-In relation to Australia, this weed species needs to be intensely managed as it has the potential to spread across a large area of south eastern Australia, including NSW, Vic, Tas and SA.
+In Australia, mouse ear hawkweed is a target for eradication, as it has the potential to spread across a large area of south eastern Australia, including New South Wales, Victoria, Tasmania and South Australia.
 Mouse-ear hawkweed is currently present confined to small infestations in New South Wales and Victorian alpine areas, but has the potential to expand significantly beyond there, even under future climate scenarios – see Weed Futures: Determining current and future weed threats in Australia.
 It is also allelopathic, meaning it prevents the germination and growth of other plants by producing biochemicals and secreting them in to the surrounding soil.

 Managing mouse-ear hawkweed in our national parks

 A small infestation of mouse-ear hawkweed was discovered in December 2014, near Charlottes Pass in the Main Range of Kosciuszko National Park.
-The National Parks and Wildlife Service (NPWS) has an active control-and-detection program under way to eradicate this threat.
-This is in addition to the orange hawkweed eradication program, which is active in another part of Kosciuszko National Park.
+The National Parks and Wildlife Service has an active surveillance and control program under way to eradicate this threat.
+This is in conjunction with the orange hawkweed eradication program, which is active in another part of Kosciuszko National Park.

 Mouse-ear hawkweed is also present in Victoria (Falls Creek), where the species is under eradication.